Jacehaberlach/jacehaberlach.github.io/README.md

     =========
     Packet 1:

-    Source: [Your Name]
+    Source: [Jacehaberlach]
-    Destination: [Partner's Name]
+    Destination: [Lukeezzeddin]
     Sequence: 1/3
-    Data: [binary for char 1] [binary for char 2]
+    Data: [01001100] [01010000]
     =========
     Packet 2:

-    Source: [Your Name]
+    Source: [Jacehaberlach]
-    Destination: [Partner's Name]
+    Destination: [Lukeezzeddin]
     Sequence: 2/3
-    Data: [binary for char 3] [binary for char 4]
+    Data: [01000111] [00110101]
     =========
     Packet 3:

-    Source: [Your Name]
+    Source: [Jacehaberlach]
-    Destination: [Partner's Name]
+    Destination: [Lukeezzeddin]
     Sequence: 3/3
-    Data: [binary for char 5] [binary for char 6]
+    Data: [01110001] [01101111]
     =========

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
-What purpose did each serve in this simulation?
+What purpose did each serve in this simulation? asymmetric is when both people have a public key and a private key, and symmetric is all the other ones.
-- Why is it important that this protocol uses a new key for each message?
+- Why is it important that this protocol uses a new key for each message? otherwise if you got one key you could see all the messages
-- Why is it important that you never share your secret key?
+- Why is it important that you never share your secret key? then people can decrypt all your messages
 - In the transport layer, do these messages use TCP or UDP?
-Why?
+Why? because if there's one tiny change the message would be incomprehensible
-- Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+- Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer. the link layer sends it to a router and the router sends it to other routers in the internet layer
 - This protocol successfully encrypts the **content** of the message.
-Even though and adversary in the middle can't read the content of the message, what other information can they still see?
+Even though and adversary in the middle can't read the content of the message, what other information can they still see? they can see the encrypted message without knowing what it means